 OHFA will promptly notify the Awardee/Owner, in writing if OHFA staff is not permitted to inspect and review and/or if OHFA discovers that the Awardee/Owner activities do not comply with the OHTF and/or HUD rules and requirements.
 In such event, a correction period of 45 days to supply missing documentation or correct noncompliance issues may be allowed.

-Consequences of non-compliance may include, but are not limited to, debarment from future participation in OHTF, or any other OHFA Program.
+Consequences of non-compliance may include, but are not limited to, penalty interest and the debarment from future participation in OHTF, or any other OHFA Program.

 Loan Terms

 OHTF funds will accrue a 2% simple interest based on the outstanding balance of the loan.
 The term of the loan will be up to 24 months.

+The Applicant may request a revolving loan.
+The loan term shall not exceed 24 months, and at no time may more than 20 units be under construction or pending sale.

+Upon drawing down funds for the initial units, the Applicant must sell at least 50% of the units and repay the amount loaned on those units before commencing construction or requesting payment for additional units.
+The Applicant is not required to repay all outstanding units prior to initiating construction on new units; however, the total number of units under construction or pending sale shall not exceed 20 at any given time.

-A request for a one-time extension/modification shall be subject to a fee established at three (3%) of the award at the time of request.
+A request for a one-time extension/modification shall be subject to a fee established at three (3%) of the outstanding loan balance at the time of request.
 Extensions and/or modifications of loan terms are subject to Board Approval.

 Forms of Assistance